xieyu/vim-assist/readme.md

 	:Cs pattern

-after the result is shown in the buffer, you can continue search by input filename@content, which will compare the search result with filename and content.
+after the result is shown in the buffer, you can continue search by input filename@content, which will compare the search result with filename and content. for example bar@foo, it will search in the candidate which file name contain 'bar' and foo cotained in content

+pattern, use * to represent any number of any char, and $ represent end. ^ represent start, for example

+	^dox*bar*.cpp$

+and the dir that you want to search can be set by command Cscd.

+###Cscd##
+only search code under dir-path

+	Cscd dir-path

 ###Cindex###
 make index for code-dir

 	:Cindex code-dir

-###Csdir##
-only search code under dir-path

-	Cscd dir-path

 ##Buffer Search##
 ###Bs###